ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 }
 ```

 If you study this code, you’ll notice it looks VERY similar to the `loader` code.
-The only difference is
+The only difference is:

 ```jsx
 export async function loader({ request }: LoaderFunctionArgs) {